OluwadareLab/HiC-GNN/README.md

 ## **Description of HiC Data**:
 --------------------------------------------------------------------
 ## **Build Instructions:**
 HiC-GNN runs in a Docker-containerized environment.
-Before cloning this repository and attempting to build, install [Docker desktop](https://www.docker.com/products/docker-desktop) and create a [Docker hub account](https://hub.docker.com/).
+Before cloning this repository and attempting to build, install the [Docker engine](https://docs.docker.com/engine/install/).
 To install and build HiC-GNN follow these steps.

 1. Clone this repository locally using the command ``git clone https://github.com/OluwadareLab/HiC-GNN.git && cd HiC-GNN``.
-2. Pull the HiC-GNN docker image from docker hub using the command ``docker pull vhovenga/hicgnn_image:hicgnn``.
+2. Pull the HiC-GNN docker image from docker hub using the command ``docker pull oluwadarelab/hicgnn:latest``.
 This may take a few minutes.
 Once finished, check that the image was sucessfully pulled using ``docker image ls``.
 3. Run the HiC-GNN container and mount the present working directory to the container using ``docker run --rm -it --name hicgnn_cont -v ${PWD}:/HiC-GNN vhovenga/hicgnn_image:hicgnn``.

 --------------------------------------------------------------------